Unleash/unleash/docs/activation-strategies.md

 - userIds - *List of user ids you want the feature toggle should be enabled for*

 ## gradualRolloutUserId
 Gradually activate feature toggle for logged in users.
-Stickiness based on user id. ers.
+Stickiness based on user id.
 This strategy guarantees that the same user gets the same experience every time, across devices.
 It also guarantees that a user which is among the first 10% will also be among 20% roll-out degree.
-Thus we ensures that users gets the same experience, even if we gradually increase the number of users we expose the feature to.
-To achieve this we use a clever hash-algorithm where we normalize the user-id to a number between 1 and 100.
+Thus we ensure that users gets the same experience, even if we gradually increase the number of users we expose the feature to.
+To achieve this we use a hash-algorithm where we normalize the user-id to a number between 1 and 100.

 **Parameters**
 - percentage - *The percentage (0-100) you want to enable to feature toggle for.*
 - groupId - *Used to define a activation groups, which allows you to correlate across feature toggles.*

 ## gradualRolloutSessionId
 Gradually activate feature toggle.
 Stickiness based on session id.
-It is almost identical to the gradualRolloutUserId-strategy, with the exception that it works on session ids.
+It is almost identical to the `gradualRolloutUserId` strategy, with the exception that it works on session ids.
 This makes it possible to target all users (not just logged in users), guaranteeing that a user will get the same experience within a session.
-But might get different experience in different sessions.

 **Parameters**
 - percentage - *The percentage (0-100) you want to enable to feature toggle for.*
 - groupId - *Used to define a activation groups, which allows you to correlate across feature toggles.*

 ## gradualRolloutRandom
 Randomly activate the feature toggle.
 No stickiness.
 We have found this rollout strategy very useful in some scenarios, especially when we are enabling a feature which is not visible to the user.
 It is also the strategy we use to sample metrics and error reports.

 **Parameters**
 - percentage - *The percentage (0-100) you want to enable to feature toggle for.*

 ## remoteAddress
 Active for remote addresses defined in the IPs list.
 We sometimes use this strategy to enable a feature only for IP's in our office network.

 **Parameters**
 - IPS - *List of IPs to enable the feature for.*